-- advertised lets Zoopla data is based on advertised lets, which is likely to be ahead of when the property is initially let - collection date the IPHRP raw data represents when the data was collected, which may differ to when the property was initially let
+- advertised lets Zoopla data are based on advertised lets, which is likely to be ahead of when the property is initially let - collection date the IPHRP raw data represent when the data were collected, which may differ to when the property was initially let

-While additional analysis is required to explore these areas further, this initial analysis contributes to the other evidence presented in this article in adding additional confidence to IPHRP being a robust measure of private rental growth.
-Further analysis and development will be conducted on this Zoopla data source by applying a similar approach to other geographies and property types.
-A more sophisticated methodology for controlling for the change in the mix of properties over time will also be explored (hedonic regression).
-These will be presented in a future release towards the end of 2017.
+While additional analysis is required to explore these areas further, this initial analysis contributes to the other evidence presented in this article in providing additional confidence to IPHRP being a robust measure of private rental growth.
+Further analysis and development will be conducted on this Zoopla data source.
+We are currently looking to acquire additional Zoopla data so that this time series can be updated to more recent periods and apply similar approaches for other geographies.

-6. Comparison of IPHRP with VOA private rents data
+6. Comparison of Index of Private Housing Rental Prices with VOA private rents data

-In evaluating measures of rental price, some users have focused on the difference between the average rental prices published by the Valuation Office Agency (VOA), as part of their Private Rental Market Statistics (PRMS) publication, and the Index of Private Housing Rental Prices (IPHRP).
+In evaluating measures of rental price, some users have focused on the difference between the average rental prices published by the Valuation Office Agency (VOA), as part of their private rental market statistics (PRMS) publication, and the Index of Private Housing Rental Prices (IPHRP).
 Both are based on the same underlying private rents data collected by VOA rent officers for England.